 Devices trying to connect to a Wi-Fi access point must ensure it uses the correct passphrase known as “handshake”.
 The 2017 KRACK attack prove the flaws in WPA2 security standard.
-But nevertheless WPA2 devices were later fixed with software updates.
+But nevertheless, WPA2 devices were later fixed with software updates.
 The WPA3 standard defines a new handshake.
-It’ll provide a robust protections even when users choose passwords that fall short of typical complexity recommendations.
+It’ll provide robust protections even when users choose passwords that fall short of typical complexity recommendations.
 Hence, even if you’re using a weak password, the WPA3 standard will protect you against any brute-force attacks.

 3. Easier Connection Process For Devices Without Displays

 Until recently, Wi-Fi enabled electronics with little or no display interface continue to grow and trend.
 The WPA3 is bringing a feature that promises to simplify the process of configuring security for such devices.
-They includes and not limited to Google Home, smart fridges, Amazon Echo, and light bulbs found in the home.
+They include and not limited to Google Home, smart fridges, Amazon Echo, and light bulbs found in the home.
 They can seemly connect to a Wi-Fi and be protected under the WPA3 security protocol.

-4. Secured Wi-Fi for Government, Defense and Industrial Applications
+4. Secured Wi-Fi for Government, Defense, and Industrial Applications

 This feature will be used by Government and large organization.
 Therefore, gadget users don’t really need to be concern about it.
 The Wi-Fi Alliance also announced a 192-bit security suite which is intended for government, defense and industrial applications.
-And will protect their network from domestic or foreign espionage.
+And will protect its network from domestic or foreign espionage.

 The Way Forward